douglasgreen/outlines/computing/software_architecture/software_architecture.md

 ## Distributed Systems and Scalability

 Distributed systems and scalability are crucial concepts in modern computing, involving multiple interconnected computers that work together to perform tasks.
-Here\'s an overview of these topics:
+Here's an overview of these topics:

 #### Principles of Distributed Systems